-According to the official Company Law, every firm mandatorily will have to hire a company secretary.
+According to the official Singapore’s company Law, every firm mandatorily will have to hire a company secretary within 6 months of registering your company in Singapore.
 It is the responsibility of a company secretary to ensure that the firm is following all the regulations and legislation.
 With the help of a company secretary, the board members also are kept informed of their official duties towards the firm.
 According to the Company Law, the legal structure is defined, under which the directors and the secretary must function.

-In other words, the company secretary can also be defined as the compliance officer of the firm.
+In other words, the company secretary can also be defined as the compliance officer of the company in Singapore.
 The company secretary has the responsibility of advising the board and the Chairman of the firm about their responsibilities as mentioned under the law, agreement with the listing rules, the company governance needs, and in hosting the official meetings from time to time, and in an organized manner.

-In this article you will get to know what is a company secretary, what are his/her roles and responsibilities, the benefits of being a company secretary, and his/her qualifications.
+In this article you will get to know what is a company secretary in Singapore, what are his/her roles and responsibilities, the benefits of having a company secretary, and his/her qualifications.

 Qualifications of A Resident Company Secretary in Singapore

 The qualifications needed for a company secretary in Singapore are as follows:

 - The company secretary should be a natural individual.

 - After the incorporation, in 6 months, the company secretary in Singapore should be recruited.

 - The company secretary in Singapore must be a Singapore permanent resident or an EntrePass holder.